Azrael3000/Crixus/README.md

 stlfile=spheric2.stl
 dr=0.018333
 swap_normals=true
+fshape=spheric2_fshape.stl
 ```
+Note that the _fshape_ option is redundant in this case as the default value ($problem\_fshape) is identical to the given value.
 After reading the binary STL file the Crixus determines the orientation of the normals and presents the following output
 ```
         Normals information:
         Positive (n.(0,0,1)) minimum z: 1e+10 (0)